 This blogging site provides professional knowledge of tungsten, molybdenum, tantalum, columbium to expand the markets for refractory metals.

-Refractory metal materials with a high melting point and special properties have been developed as high – tech materials.
-Due to the high melting point and high-temperature strength, the smelting process of these materials is very difficult, and most refractory alloys are manufactured by powder metallurgy.
-With the requirements for forming complex structures of refractory […]
+Types of High-Temperature Refractory Metal Materials in Laser Forming Refractory metal materials with a high melting point and special properties have been developed as high – tech materials.
+Due to the high melting point and high-temperature strength, the smelting process of these materials is very difficult, and most refractory alloys are manufactured by powder metallurgy. […]

-Tungsten is a chemical element with the chemical symbol W and atomic number 74.
+Applications Of Tungsten In The Field Of Alloys Tungsten is a chemical element with the chemical symbol W and atomic number 74.
 After Carbon, Tungsten has the highest melting point of all elements.
 Tungsten is among the heaviest metals found on Earth.
-It has excellent high-temperature mechanical properties, with the lowest expansion coefficient and highest conductivity of all metals, which has been widely […]
+It has excellent high-temperature mechanical properties, with the lowest expansion coefficient and highest […]

-The quality parameters of tungsten powder are powder size and purity.
-Although the essence of the growth of tungsten particles is the volatile deposition during the reduction process, there are many influencing factors, including raw materials, hydrogen flow rate and technological conditions.
-Raw material In the preparation of ultrafine tungsten powder, the selection of powder […]
+3 Main Factors Affecting The Quality Of Tungsten Powder The quality parameters of tungsten powder are powder size and purity.
+Although the essence of the growth of tungsten particles is the volatile deposition during the reduction process, there are many factors that affect the quality of tungsten power, including raw materials, hydrogen flow rate and […]

+What Is The Most Refractory Material In The World?
 When it comes to the world’s highest melting point or the most refractory material, many people jump the gun and say “Tungsten.”
 But I want to tell you that this answer is only half true.
-As we all know, tungsten is a pure metal with the highest melting point in the world, but the most […]
+As we all know, tungsten is a pure metal with the […]

-Tungsten alloy counterweights (tungsten counterbalances, tungsten balance weights) are made from tungsten heavy alloy.
+Tungsten Alloy Counterweight, The Best Supporting Role In The Industry Tungsten alloy counterweight (tungsten counterbalances, tungsten balance weights) are made from tungsten heavy alloy.
 They help to reduce the loads that parts are exposed to and consequently increase their service life, which are crucial components in many different applications.
-Development history Tungsten alloy counterweight has a long history.
-China has entered the heyday of bronze […]
+Development History Tungsten alloy counterweight has a […]

+What is 3D printing?
 3D printing is also known as additive manufacturing.
 Similar to the powder metallurgy processes we use today, metal devices manufactured with this technology are based on metal powders, such as ceramic powders and metal powders.
-The difference is that the powder is not sintered together, but formed by “printing” sections of the parts onto the […]
+The difference is that the powder is not sintered together, but formed by “printing” sections of […]

 Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.